-50 Mobile App Stats You Need To Know Before You Start Building Your App
+50 Mobile App Stats You Need To Know Before You Start Development

-The fact is, society is completely entrenched in the mobile age, and it’s officially mandatory to have a mobile presence.
-But before you commit yourself to app development, it’s important to become familiar with the mobile ecosystem as a whole.
-Take the time to acquaint yourself with the target audience you plan to engage, and the variety of mobile products available to you.
+Before you commit yourself to mobile app development, it’s important to become familiar with the mobile ecosystem as a whole.
 Only then can you make an informed decision about what mobile strategy best suits your needs.

-The following is a complete list of 50 mobile statistics to guide your decision making process, and help shape the product you bring to market.
+The following is a complete list of 50 mobile statistics to get the gears turning and better inform you about the market you’re about to enter.

-If you’re skeptical about the importance of mobile strategy, you should consider the way people prioritize mobile activity.
+If you’re skeptical about the importance of a mobile presence, you should consider the way society prioritizes mobile activity.

 - By 2020, there will be roughly 6 billion mobile users.
 (Source)

-The evidence is clear, people not only rely on their phones, but they are fixated on them.
-It’s critical to adapt to your audience’s behavior.
-If a large majority of your audience is active on mobile, you need to communicate with them based on their preference.
+The evidence is clear, people don’t just find their smartphones convenient, but they are dependent on them.
+Given the growing dependence on mobile, it’s critical to adapt business models to match key audiences’ behavior.
+If a large majority of your audience is mobile-first or mobile-only, your business needs to communicate with them based on their preference.

-When it comes to mobile environments, users have high expectations for functionality and performance.
-It’s absolutely necessary to adapt your digital content to translate seamlessly across varying screen sizes and multiple devices.
+When it comes to mobile, users have exceptionally high standards for functionality and performance.
+It’s mandatory to adapt your digital content to translate seamlessly across varying screen sizes and multiple devices.

-Native mobile apps are fast, responsive and deliver a generally well-received user experience.
+Native apps are fast, responsive, and deliver a generally well-received user experience.
 These applications have access to inbuilt hardware, as well as support for every interface interaction offered by the respective operating system.

 Nevertheless, you can’t neglect mobile web content.
 Mobile web applications are ideally suited for content consumption and can be designed to imitate native apps.
 However, web app usability relies heavily on the web browser performance.
 It’s crucial for your mobile web design to adjust content and determine device resolution to properly accommodate the presentation and delivery of digital media.

-- 44% of in-app defects are found by the user.
+- 44 percent of in-app defects are found by the user.
 (Source)

-- 47% of apps need more time for testing.
+- 47 percent of apps need more time for testing.
 (Source)

-- 58% of users are frustrated by interface inconsistencies.
+- 58 percent of users are frustrated by interface inconsistencies.
 (Source)

-- 52% of users are frustrated by overall app performance.
+- 52 percent of users are frustrated by overall app performance.
 (Source)

-- 29% of users will immediately abandon an app if they don’t find it valuable.
+- 29 percent of users will immediately abandon an app if they don’t find it valuable.
 (Source)

-- 70% of users abandon an app because it takes too long to load.
+- 70 percent of users abandon an app because it takes too long to load.
 (Source)

-- 65% of users say a poor mobile experience negatively impacts their opinion of the brand.
+- 65 percent of users say a poor mobile experience negatively impacts their opinion of the brand.
 (Source)